Asbestos

 These are outlined as follows:

-Domestic clients with less than 175kg of asbestos:
+Domestic clients with 175kg or less of asbestos:

-The regulated waste transport laws do not apply if you are transporting less than 175kg of asbestos waste in a vehicle on a non-commercial basis.
+The regulated waste transport laws do not apply if you are transporting less than 175kg or less of asbestos waste in a vehicle on a non-commercial basis and neither an EA nor WTC are applicable.
 While approval is not required, you must transport and dispose of the asbestos waste promptly, safely and legally.

 If you are taking the asbestos waste to a council approved site, place the double wrapped/bagged asbestos waste (labelled as containing asbestos) in a trailer or in the back of a utility or truck.
 Secure your load and ensure the plastic wrappings/bags are not at risk of ripping.
 Follow the gate attendants directions when you arrive at the site.